echogarden-project/echogarden/docs/Tasklist.md

 * Parse VTT's language

 ### Synthesis
 * Option to disable alignment (only for some engines).
-Alternative: use a low setting that is very fast to compute
+Alternative: use a low granularity setting that is very fast to compute
 * Find places to add commas (",") to improve speech fluency.
 VITS voices don't normally add speech breaks if there is no punctuation
 * An isolated dash " - " can be converted to a " , " to ensure there's a break in the speech.
 * Ensure abbreviations like "Ph.d" or names like are segmented and read correctly (does `cldr` treat it as a word?
 Maybe eSpeak doesn't recognize it as a word).
 "C#" as well